agnsal/SalutariDiscreteLogProblemSolver/README.md

   x = x1 + (j * (p1 - 1)) mod (n)

- where phi(p1) = p1 - 1 is the Euler Totient Function of p1.
+ where phi(p1) = p1 - 1 is the Euler Totient Function of the prime number p1.

 ## Contacts